23005529/EDA_EXP_4_PowerBI/README.md

 ## Result :

 Thus, the sales data was successfully prepared and analyzed using Power BI.
-Bivariat
+Bivariate visualizations were created to study the relationships between sales, quantity, category, sales channel, payment method, and unit price.
+An interactive dashboard was developed using summary cards and slicers to provide useful insights into sales performance.